-Trip cost includes roundtrip airfare, hotel with breakfast each day, four lunches, eight dinners, ground transportation, trip insurance, fulltime tour director, local guides, scheduled tour admissions and a four day Greek Island Cruise extension!
-For information contact Professor Michael Ryan.
+Trip cost includes roundtrip airfare, hotel with breakfast each day, four dinners, ground transportation, trip insurance, fulltime tour director, local guides, and all scheduled tour admissions.
+For information, contact Professor Michael Ryan.

 Those going must have a valid and current passport (required at least 60 days prior to departure).
 Trip includes multiple walking tours, climbing steps/hills and walking on uneven surfaces.
 Participants with mobility issues should carefully consider signing up for the trip.